cs3216/cs3216.github.io/coursework/product-design/index.md

 ### More testing!
 More iterations!

 Similar to Milestone 6, you must now test your high fidelity mockup or prototype with real users.
 At this stage, your mockup should be more complete, so there should be less shuffling around paper or clicking through slides.
-You can still step in for the computer for any screens or states which you have not added, or for interactions like drag and drop which are less easy to prototype, but there should be less intervention on your part.
+You can still step in for the computer for any screens or states which you have not added, or for interactions like drag and drop, which are less easy to prototype, but there should be less intervention on your part.

 We strongly recommend testing at least once with an interactive prototype.
 Modern prototyping tools allow for precise configuration of transitions, and it would be good to test whether the transitions you plan to use between screens are intuitive to the users.